 Busy Kowloon, across the "fragrant harbor" from Hong Kong, is known for its specialty markets-for birds, goldfish, jade, electronics, etc.-all offering glimpses into the multi-layered culture of Hong Kong.
 All are easily accessible by foot or public transport; the HKTA can give you maps and directions.
 At the night market along Temple Street-mostly clothes and watches for men-you might catch a street performance of Chinese Opera, or see a traditional dentist at work.

 A huge tent shelters some 450 stalls at the Jade Market, at Kansu and Battery streets in Yau Ma Tei district of Kowloon.
 Trying to buy gem-quality jade here is best left to the Chinese and dealers who know their jade and the complex bargaining routine.
-But the market is full of carved stone trinkets-examples of which are shown on these pages-for about $1 or $2 apiece.
+But the market is full of carved stone trinkets for about $1 or $2 apiece.
 You'll also find pearls, bone, amber, lapis, and Yixing teapots; bargaining is expected.

 In your Hong Kong amblings, you soon notice that the residential alleyways are filled with the songs of birds-caged birds, their arias drifting through the laundry and scrawny plants on moldy cement balconies.
 The songsters are bought and sold at the Bird Market along Hong Lok, a dark and grungy alleyway in Mong Kok district.
 The customers seem to be mostly old men, who also bring their own caged birds and walk them up and down, showing them off to friends and other birds.
 Here you'll find galahs from Australia, superb starlings from East Africa, mynahs, parakeets, cockatiels-and assorted little birds that seem to be made of rainbows.
 The stalls are decked in new bamboo cages, and porcelain feeding dishes, like miniature Ming vases.
 There are packets of food, live crickets, grasshoppers, and even tiny green snakes.